zhanglizhe/druid/docs/content/querying/lookups.md

 * 200 if the request succeeded (`GET` only)

 ## Configuration propagation behavior
-The configuration is propagated to the historical nodes by the coordinator.
+The configuration is propagated to the query serving nodes (broker / router / peon / historical) by the coordinator.
-The query serving nodes (broker / router / peon / historical) have an internal API for managing `POST`/`GET`/`DELETE` of lookups.
+The query serving nodes have an internal API for managing `POST`/`GET`/`DELETE` of lookups.
 The coordinator periodically checks the dynamic configuration for changes and, when it detects a change it does the following:

 1. Post all lookups for a tier to all Druid nodes within that tier.